yvasiyarov/swagger/README.md

     // @Failure 400 {object} my_api.ErrorResponse    Customer ID must be specified
     // @router /orders/by-customer/{customer_id} [get]

-Let's describe every line in details:
+Let's discuss every line in detail:
 * The @Title provides a "nickname", in Swagger terms, to the operation.
 It is kind of an "alias" for this API operation.
 Only [A-Za-z0-9] characters are allowed.
 It's required, but only used internally.
 Swagger UI does not display it.
 * @Description - A longer description for the operation.
 (An unquoted string to the end of line.)
 * @Accept - One of json/xml/plain/html.
 Should be equal to "Accept" header of your API.
 * @Param - Defines a parameter that is accepted by this API operation.
-This comment have the following format:
+This comment has the following format:
  @Param  param_name  transport_type  data_type  required  "description"
  * param_name  - name of the parameter.
- * transport_type  - define how this parameter should be passed to your API.
+ * transport_type  - defines how this parameter is passed to the operation.
 Can be one of path/query/form/header/body
  * data_type  - type of parameter
- * required - can be true or false
+ * required - Whether or not the parameter is mandatory (true or false).
  * description - parameter description.
 Must be quoted.
 * @Success/@Failure - Use these annotations to define the possible responses by the API operation.
 The format is as follows:
  @Success http_response_code response_type response_data_type response_description